Amirmahdi-Farahmand/Guess-MyNum/README.md

-# Guess-MyNum
-🔥 Guess My Number – Can you beat the game?
+# 🔥 Guess My Number
+Can you beat the game?
 A fast-paced guessing challenge built with HTML, CSS, and JS.
 Play now and prove your luck! 🍀

-# Guess My Number

-A simple number guessing game built with HTML, CSS, and JavaScript.
+---

+## Play Online
+Try the game in your browser: [Play Guess My Number](https://Amirmahdi-Farahmand.github.io/Guess-MyNum/)

 ---

 ## About The Game
 In this game, you need to guess a number between 1 and 20.
 Each time you enter a number and press the **Check** button, the game tells you whether your guess is too high or too low.
 If you guess correctly, you win and the background turns green!